CRJFisher/code-charter/code-charter-vscode/Planning.md

 - [ ] Re-add edge number labels
 - [ ] Add numbers to the cluster edges

+## Ideas

+- Try (re)clustering with LLM
+  - Size constraints on the graph
+- Improve the Domain Agent.
+Search in:
+  - Documentation
+  - Tests
+  - Web

 ## Things to consider

 - When we filter out a node from the chart, if it's not a leaf node, it can mean we lose a branch of the tree.
 Maybe we should check if its children are also filtered out.